null

 USA climate zones map (color-coded)

-Equipment configuration
+Equipment config

 Home type